NexoNeko/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

+# Pointers arrays and strings

-Exercises on pointers, arrays and strings for Holberton School.
+Pointers arrays and strings exercises.